 Our sponsor has agreed to loan us up to \$300,000 under an unsecured promissory note to be used for a portion of the expenses of this offering.
-As of January 21, 2020, we had borrowed \$300,000 under the promissory note with our sponsor to be used for a portion of the expenses of this offering.
+As of December 31, 2019, there were no amounts outstanding under such promissory note.
+Subsequent to December 31, 2019, we borrowed \$300,000 under such promissory note to be used for a portion of the expenses of this offering.
 These loans are non-interest bearing, unsecured and are due at the earlier of June 30, 2020 and the closing of this offering.
 These loans will be repaid upon completion of this offering out of the \$1,000,000 of offering proceeds that has been allocated for the payment of offering expenses (other than underwriting commissions) not held in the trust account.